Navigating Picky Eating in Kids with Food Allergies: The Ultimate Parent’s Guide

 Click here to schedule an appointment.

-As part of the initial assessment, I do a thorough review of:
+As part of the initial assessment, I complete a thorough review of:

 After the visit, parents receive a report that includes any information on vitamins or minerals of concerns, appropriate substitutions for allergens, and additional resources for meal planning and food allergy management.